-The initial phase of the Covid vaccination programme has been completed on schedule and, as of the middle of May, over 4000 patients have been vaccinated with their first doses with over 1500 of those receiving their second dose.
+The initial phase of the Covid vaccination programme has been completed on schedule and, as of the beginning of June, over 4500 patients have been vaccinated with their first doses with over 3000 of those receiving their second dose.

 NHS England is now modifying the strategy whereby the emphasis was on many vaccinations taking place at your local GP Surgery.
-With immediate effect the Practice will only be offering COVID-19 vaccinations to those patients in priority groups 1-9 who have not yet had their first dose or are awaiting a second dose.
-Please do not contact us about vaccinations unless you are in one of these groups.
+The Practice will only be offering COVID-19 vaccinations to those patients in priority groups 1-9 who have not yet had their first dose or are awaiting a second dose.
 The groups are detailed in the table below, or you can view it by clicking here.

 The Practice will be taking a watch and monitor approach at the moment by reviewing government statistics and subsequent recommendations during the next few weeks now that the lockdown roadmap is being implemented.

 Keeping patients socially distanced and safe brings challenges to both Surgeries due to the size of waiting rooms, corridors and volumes of traffic.
 Telephone triage consultations with GPs/Physio etc. will continue before inviting in patients who medically require face to face examinations/investigations.
 This has been the method of operation throughout the pandemic.

 All patients will still be required to wear masks before entering the Surgery unless you have a medical exemption and, of course, you should not attend if you have any symptoms of the coronavirus.

 |1||Residents in a care home for older adults and staff working in care homes for older adults|

 |2||All those 80 years of age and over and frontline health and social care workers|

 |3||All those 75 years of age and over|